FAQs

 Do I have to get dressed up on Sundays for worship?

-No. Shoes and shirts are appreciated.
+No. Shoes and shirts are appreciated, but we’re not concerned about what people are wearing.
 Some people do get dressed up and others don’t.
 You are good either way.

 Why do your ministers wear black robes?